Call Today 914-530-3070

-Five Common Agreements in the Music Industry
+Five Common Agreements in The Music Industry

 Original creative material, including music, provide priceless value to society; this is apparent now more than ever as those under quarantine and stay-at-home orders turn to works of art for entertainment value and numerous benefits to mental health.